Sitecore/developer-portal/data/markdown/pages/learn/getting-started/marketplace/marketplace-starter-kit-nextjs-app-router.md

 The marketplace starter repository quick starts your implementation by providing a preconfigured solution.
 The `useMarketplaceClient.ts` instantiates the marketplace client.

-Within the pages folder you find example implementations for each extension point.
-More information you can find in the ReadMe file of the repository.
+Within the app folder you can explore example implementations for each extension point.
+Find more information in the ReadMe file of the repository.

 ### 2.3 Test app
 Start your app running `npm run dev`